HyPINO: Multi-Physics Neural Operators via HyperPINNs and the Method of Manufactured Solutions: Experiments

 We evaluate HyPINO and baseline models on seven standard PDE benchmarks from the PINN literature: (i) \textbf{HT} - 1D heat equation~\cite{deepxde}, (ii) \textbf{HZ} - 2D Helmholtz equation~\cite{relobralo}, (iii) \textbf{HZ-G} - Helmholtz on an irregular geometry~\cite{pinnacle}, (iv) \textbf{PS-C} - Poisson with four circular interior boundaries~\cite{pinnacle}, (v) \textbf{PS-L} - Poisson on an L-shaped domain~\cite{deepxde}, (vi) \textbf{PS-G} - Poisson with a Gaussian vorticity field~\cite{pde_foundation_model_2024_Herde}, and (vii) \textbf{WV} - 1D wave equation~\cite{pinnacle}.
 The exact problem statements and visualizations of the corresponding parameterizations are provided in Appendix~\ref{app:experiments}.

 We summarize model performance across the seven PDE benchmarks in Table~\ref{tab:model_performances}.
-HyPINO demonstrates consistently strong results, achieving an average rank of 2.00 across all tasks, compared to 3.00 for UNet, 2.86 for Poseidon, and 2.14 for PINO.
+HyPINO demonstrates consistently strong results, achieving an average rank of 2.00 across all tasks, compared to 3.00 for U-Net, 2.86 for Poseidon, and 2.14 for PINO.
 It is important to note that neither Poseidon nor PINO was originally designed for the PDE parameterization chosen in this study.
 As such, some degree of performance degradation is expected.
 In contrast, HyPINO contains a dedicated embedding mechanism tailored to this parameterization, but faces the challenge of operating in a significantly less structured output space compared to the grid-based outputs of the baselines.
 Its competitive zero-shot performance under these conditions is therefore noteworthy.
 Across all benchmarks, models trained with physics-informed objectives generally outperform those relying solely on supervised data.
 This indicates that incorporating physics-based losses helps mitigate the generalization gap between the synthetic training data and the evaluation tasks.

 Table~\ref{tab:model_performances} further highlights the advantages of our proposed iterative refinement approach.
 After three refinement iterations (HyPINO$^3$), we observe substantial reductions in prediction error across all but one benchmark.
 Notably, the MSE for PS-C and PS-G decreases by more than one order of magnitude, and an even larger improvement is observed for HT (almost two orders of magnitude).
 With ten refinement iterations (HyPINO$^{10}$), our model achieves state-of-the-art performance on all but two evaluated benchmarks, outperforming the best baseline models by factors ranging from 2.1 (on HZ against Poseidon) to 173 (HT against PINO).
-Table~\ref{tab:model_predictions} shows that iterative refinement leads to a continuously more accurate prediction on the challenging WV benchmark, with the model being able to extend the undulating shape continuously further from the initial condition across the time dimension.
+Table~\ref{tab:model_predictions} shows that iterative refinement leads to a progressively more accurate prediction on the challenging WV benchmark, with the model being able to extend the undulating shape continuously further from the initial condition across the time dimension.
+Importantly, our results indicate that iterative refinement is not specific to HyPINO but serves as a generally effective test-time enhancement for other physics-informed neural operators, as demonstrated by the performance of PINO$^3$ and PINO$^{10}$.